mtmosier/sf-i-voice-companion/README.md

 > Pause 2
   # Fourth?
 > Finished
-  # Weapon group missile 3 will fire slot 3, slot 4, pause for 2 seconds
+  # Weapon group missile 3 will fire slot 3, slot 4, pause for 2 seconds.
   # Do you want to save these settings?
 > Commit
   # Configuration saved.